-We run extended day hours of 8am to 6pm alongside the standard 8.:0am to 3:30pm school day (3:15pm in Foundation Stage) by offering breakfast- and after-school clubs.
+We run extended day hours of 8am to 6pm alongside the standard 8am to 3:30pm school day (3:15pm in Foundation Stage) by offering Breakfast Club and After School Clubs.

-Please complete and return a registration form along with a £50 registration fee.
-We also request that a passport-sized photograph be attached.
+Please register for an account on our online application system and complete and return a registration form along with a £50 registration fee.
+We also request that a passport-sized photograph be attached to the registration form.

 This primary school registration is separate from applications to the nursery school.
 All families, including families already at the nursery, are required to complete this.

-Once the registration form has been received and processed, you will receive confirmation via email.
+Once the registration form has been received and processed, you will receive confirmation in your online application checklist.

 Parents are requested to meet with the Principal, Miss Gowers, to discuss their child and their requirements.
 This meeting takes place while the child is having their individual assessment.